VoltLang/Website/doc/tvpl/c3-steps.md

 		return 0;
 	}

-If you then compile, passing both modules:
+If you then compile, passing both modules to *Volta*:

 	volt a.volt b.volt